 - Offload unnecessary cyber risk by narrowing the attack surface to only what is necessary.

-Compliance Perspective
+CIS Benchmarks From a Compliance Perspective

-Additional Security Resources and CIS Benchmarks
+Additional CIS Security Resources

 How to Implement Benchmarking in Your Organization

 This approach has the advantage of being free to start.
-However, it is often extremely labor-intensive, and it's difficult to ensure continual compliance — particularly as configurations are updated, and new assets added.
+However, it is often extremely labor-intensive, and it's difficult to ensure continual compliance — particularly as configurations are updated, and new assets are added.

 While it is theoretically possible to implement CIS Benchmarks manually, most organizations use an automated CIS Benchmark tool.
 An automated solution makes it faster and easier to implement and maintain compliance with the CIS Benchmarks.

 Solutions typically include scanning functionality to quickly identify areas of non-compliance.
 By running scans regularly, an organization can prevent misconfigurations from creeping in.
+Automation makes CIS Benchmark implementation significantly more scalable and sustainable.

 Implementing and Maintaining CIS Benchmarks